 Writing Switch: When stars misalign

 Surprisingly, the feature in our newspaper that receives the most views is one we are involved with least: horoscopes.
 Imagine having to research whether you will have a good day, or a bad day, or somewhere in between — rather than just knowing today and yesterday and tomorrow will all consist exclusively of despair, torment and malaise.
-Daddy’s going to get Orion’s belt again, awesome.
+Daddy’s going to get Orion’s belt again, bend over.

 Astrology is to women what sports talk radio and libertarianism is to men: entirely made up but with enough subjective nuggets that we’re able to latch onto any modicum of relativity that helps us fend off the feelings of existential helplessness.